LightTag/ylabel2/README.md

 * **Private** The users data should never leave their server and they should be able to use all of YLabel in an offline mode

 ### UX & Technology Experimentation
 YLabel is a UX and tech experiment.
 Our 0-setup and privacy goals mean that their is no central server or service, and that YLabel works entirely in the browser.
 YLabel is thus an experiment that asks " How much can we do for the user within the browser ?"

-Another motivation for running purely in the server is the elimination of operational complexity.
+Another motivation for running purely in the server is the **elimination of operational complexity**.
 Running "AI" for users on a server demands operational complexity, and thus pulls resources away from product innovation.
 We hope that running YLabel purely in the browser will allow faster experimentation with user facing features by eliminating operational complexity.